 By doing this, you’re allowing your body’s tolerance to creep back down to a normal level.
 This is important because after a while, your body starts to develop a higher tolerance for caffeine, and you will need to keep increasing the doses in order to feel the full effects.

-Caffeine sensitivity is a huge factor with how your daily intake will look like.
+Caffeine sensitivity is a huge factor in how your daily intake will look like.

 While eliminating caffeine completely leads to certain side effects, your body will be able to adapt quickly as these will not last for a long time.

 Some of the side effects from an effective withdrawal may include: